HashemSami/ND_capstone_dog_app/README.md

 ### Part2:

-This part contains a pipeline script that will train a CNN model based on the provided images datasets and saves the best trained model.
+- This part contains a pipeline script that will train a CNN model based on the provided images dataset and saves the best trained model.
-It also contains a web application code that will run on a Flask server, that utilizes the trained model to make predictions on the app user’s input images.
+- It also contains a web application code that will run on a Flask server, that utilizes the trained model to make predictions on the app user’s input images.
-All the code needed found inside the `dog_project_web_app` folder.
+- All the code needed found inside the `dog_project_web_app` folder.

-### Part1 Instructions:
+### Part2 Instructions:

 1. Clone the repository and navigate to the downloaded folder.

 ```
 git clone https://github.com/udacity/dog-project.git
-cd dog-project
+cd ND_capstone_dog_app
 ```

 2. Install the required libraries by executing this command in the project's root directory: